projectinnovatenewark/csx/Students/Semester2/lessons/students/1_basics/0_readings/00_week_one.md

     What matters is that you learn the fundamentals of programming- and since Python is one of the most readable and popular programming languages of all, that's what we're going to be using in this class!

-4)  To run a program in Python 3 using VS Code, navigate to the top right of your VS Code window when in a Python file and click the green arrow which is titled "run python file in your terminal".
-If you want to open an integrated terminal in your VS Code window, simply use 'Shift' + 'Control' + '~' and one will pop right up.
+4)  To run a program in Python 3 using VS Code, navigate to the top right of your VS Code window in a Python file and click the green arrow which is titled "run python file in your terminal".
+If you want to open an integrated terminal in your VS Code window, simply use
+    'Shift' + 'Control' + '~' and one will pop right up.
 The terminal allows you to use a command line.
-The command line is a user interface that is navigated by typing commands at prompts, instead of using the mouse.
+(The command line is a user interface that is navigated by typing commands at prompts, instead of using the mouse).
     For example, if you wanted to create a folder on your computer, you could navigate to the start panel, open your navigator, and click 'Create New Folder'.
 But, in the command line, you would just type 'mkdir folder-name' and press enter!
 (PS- mkdir stands for make directory, which is the same thing as a folder).